AdaCore/spark2014/lrm/source/packages.rst

      * the item is replaced in D' by at least one ``export`` which is a ``constituent`` of S,
-     * its ``dependency_list`` will be unchanged except that an ``import`` which is a ``state_name`` of Q will be replaced in D' by at least one ``constituent`` of the ``state_name`` and a ``constituent`` of a **null** , ``abstract_state_name`` may be an additional ``import``.
+     * its ``depends_list`` will be unchanged except that an ``import`` which is a ``state_name`` of Q will be replaced in D' by at least one ``constituent`` of the ``state_name`` and a ``constituent`` of a **null** , ``abstract_state_name`` may be an additional ``import``.
-     * the union of every ``import`` from the ``dependency_list`` of each ``export`` which is a ``constituent`` of S in D', with every ``import`` which is a ``constituent`` of a ``state_name`` of Q replaced by its ``state_name`` (a ``constituent`` of a **null** ``abstract_state_name`` is ignored) should give the same set as the set of obtained by the union of every ``import`` in the ``dependency_list`` of S in D.
+     * the union of every ``import`` from the ``depends_list`` of each ``export`` which is a ``constituent`` of S in D', with every ``import`` which is a ``constituent`` of a ``state_name`` of Q replaced by its ``state_name`` (a ``constituent`` of a **null** ``abstract_state_name`` is ignored) should give the same set as the set of obtained by the union of every ``import`` in the ``depends_list`` of S in D.

-   * function may have a Refined Dependency Aspect D' which mentions a ``constituent`` of a **null** ``abstract_name`` but the constituent must appear as both an ``import`` and an ``export`` in D'.
+   * function may have a Refined Depends aspect D' which mentions a ``constituent`` of a **null** ``abstract_name`` but the constituent must appear as both an ``import`` and an ``export`` in D'.
-   * A ``constituent`` of a **null** ``abstract_state_name`` is ignored in showing conformance between the Dependency Aspect and the Refined Dependency Aspect according to the rules given for a Dependency Aspect.
+   * A ``constituent`` of a **null** ``abstract_state_name`` is ignored in showing conformance between the Depends aspect and the Refined Depends aspect according to the rules given for a Depends aspect.

 #.
-If a subprogram has a Refined Dependency Aspect which satisfies
+If a subprogram has a Refined Depends aspect which satisfies
-   the flow analysis rules, it is used in the analysis of the subprogram body rather than its Dependency Aspect.
+   the flow analysis rules, it is used in the analysis of the subprogram body rather than its Depends aspect.

-* If the declaration of a subprogram P in the visible part of package Q has a Dependency Aspect which mentions a ``state_name`` of Q, but P does not have a Refined Dependency Aspect then an implicit Refined Dependency Aspect will be synthesized from the body of P.`
+* If the declaration of a subprogram P in the visible part of package Q has a Depends aspect which mentions a ``state_name`` of Q, but P does not have a Refined Depends aspect then an implicit Refined Depends aspect will be synthesized from the body of P.`

-* if the declaration of a subprogram P declared in the visible part of a package Q does not have a Dependency Aspect, an implicit one is synthesized from the Refined Dependency Aspect and the Refined State Aspect (both of which which may also have been synthesized).
+* if the declaration of a subprogram P declared in the visible part of a package Q does not have a Depends aspect, an implicit one is synthesized from the Refined Depends aspect and the Refined State aspect (both of which which may also have been synthesized).

 .. centered:: **Dynamic Semantics**